GuodongLong/sentiment/index.md

 [Policy analysis](https://guodonglong.github.io/covid) | [Misinformation analysis](https://guodonglong.github.io/misinfo)

-# Public opinion analysis for Coronavirus (COVID-19) in Australia
+# Sentiment analysis for selected policy

 "Government and public service delivery is taking place in a changed world.
 A significant level of social, economic and political activity is now happening on the internet.
 This work explores wheter social media data can improve the quality and timeliness of the evidence base that informs public policy.
 Can the myriad of human connections and interactions on the web provide insight to enable government to develop better policy, understand its subsequent impact and inform the many different organisations that deliver public services?"
 [Report for Social Media And Public Policy](https://www.alliance4usefulevidence.org/assets/Social-Media-and-Public-Policy.pdf)